-patch Modifies files according to a patch file [A patch file is normally a difference listing created with the diff
+patch Modifies files according to a patch file [A patch file is normally a difference listing created with the diff program.
+By applying these differences to the original files, patch creates the patched versions.]

 6.63.
 Sysklogd-1.5.1